euroscipy/www.euroscipy.org/content/pages/2019/code_of_conduct.md

 - enjoy an environment free from unwelcome behaviour, inappropriate language and unsuitable imagery.

-If problems covered by this code of conduct arise, please contact a EuroSciPy organiser directly.
+If problems covered by this code of conduct arise, please contact a EuroSciPy organiser directly or send an email to [info@euroscipy.org](mailto:info@euroscipy.org).
 Any complaint will remain confidential and will be investigated.
 The EuroSciPy organisers will do their best to resolve any conflict and preserve the welcoming character of the conference.
 As a last resort, a participant may be requested to leave the venue of the conference, without reimbursment.

-Among the organisers, the following persons are the privileged contacts about this code of conduct.
-You may contact one of them either directly or via the coordinates below:
+The members of the code of conduct workgroup are:

+- Darya Chyzhyk
 - Alexandre Manhaes Savio
-- Darya Chyzhyk

 Furthermore, participants are hereby reminded that they should abide by the laws of the country hosting EuroSciPy, with discrimination and